hpi-studyu/studyu/README.md

 - `docker rm -f $(docker ps -a -q)` - Remove all containers
 - `docker volume rm $(docker volume ls -q)` - Remove all volumes

-Moreover, do not forget to clear the cache of your webbrowser when making changes to environment files.
+Moreover, it often helps to clear the cache of your webbrowser when making changes to environment files.